 What steps could I take as a parent to allow a greater chance of success for my child’s dental appointment?

-- Advise the practice/dentist beforehand – This is one step that we cannot stress enough, hence is discussed in further detail later in the blog.
-There are dentists that are experienced in treating children with special needs/behavioural issues, and alternatively there are dentist that have no experience or just refuse to (we know this, as we have had several parents tell us about their experiences at other dentists).
+- Advise the practice/dentist beforehand – This is one step that we cannot stress enough, therefore is discussed in further detail later in the blog.
+There are dentists that are experienced in treating children with special needs/behavioural issues and alternatively there are dentist that have no experience or just refuse (information provided to us by our patients).
 To avoid disappointment and stress for both yourself and child, we strongly encourage you to bring this to the dentist’s attention prior to the appointment.

 - Parental Absence/Presence: While many with an ASD are more relaxed and cooperative when their parents are with them, some children actually respond better when their parents are not present.